 - Research graduate schools of interest by reading their program descriptions and visiting their websites.

 - Prepare questions for schools of interest based on your research.
-Make an appointment with the USC Dornsife Pre-Graduate Advising Office to get started.

 - Prepare your elevator pitch to highlight the skills and knowledge you are building and your areas of interest.

 - Be prepared to answer questions representatives might ask.

 - Come dressed in professional attire.